Lobby For a Healthy School Lunch Program

 Remember the purpose of school food: to feed growing brains to help children learn and behave.
 If your school refuses to cooperate, brown-bag it.
-Here are ten nutritious and tasty suggestions:
+Here are 10 nutritious and tasty suggestions:

-- PB&J: peanut butter, almond butter, or soy nut butter, all fruit jelly, 100 percent whole-wheat bread
+- PB&J: peanut butter or almond butter, all fruit jelly, 100 percent whole-grain bread

 - Fruit: apple, orange, a bunch of red grapes